125+ Interesting Airbnb Statistics by Country (Deep Insights)

 80. In the Philippines, nearly half of surveyed Airbnb hosts mentioned that their earnings have assisted them in managing increasing living expenses. (source)

-81. Across Southeast Asia, several destinations beyond major cities attracted travelers on Airbnb seeking long-term accommodation options. (source)
+81. Across Southeast Asia, several destinations beyond major cities attracted travellers on Airbnb seeking long-term accommodation options. (source)

 82. In 2022, Southeast Asia experienced a doubling in the number of nights booked on Airbnb’s platform compared to 2020. (source)